VilledeMontreal/hochelaga/README.md

 * Load a copy of bootstrap SASS and get the SASS compilation jobs working from the gulpfile.
 * Reorganize the gulpfile into a /gulp directory, split subtasks.
+* Import the Montreal font and create a working atom and an icons directory [WIP Martin B].

 ----